To Kiss or Not to Kiss: Top 10 Tips for Greeting Fellow Europeans

 Note to self: Please take the “suggestion section” with a healthy grain of salt.

-Greetings can take many forms, but there is nothing more universally appreciated than an attempt to engage a wine lover in their native language.
-“A trick to engage someone [in Greece] is to use some Greek words, even just a basic Kalimera (good morning) or Kalispera (good evening) will work wonders,” says Markus Stolz of Elloinos.com.
+Greetings can take many forms, but there is nothing more universally appreciated than an attempt to engage someone in their native language.
+“A trick to engage someone [in Greece] is to use some Greek words, even just a basic Kalimera (good morning) or Kalispera (good evening) will work wonders,” says fellow Greek, Markus Stolz.

 Suggestion: For those of you who are currently breaking out in hives, panicking that you’ll butcher said language into a mangled pile of unrecognizable verbal goo, rest assured that you’re far from a pioneer.
 Many before you have mistakenly mispronounced greetings such as, “Calimari” for “Kalimera”, leaving your new Greek friends looking rather befuddled at your greeting of “Fried squid”!
 No harm done, though, and generally, a good laugh will be had by all.
 The key to success is through practice, and well…failure.
 So keep at it!

 After verbal greetings, the handshake is by far the most common form of greeting among both males and females in Europe.
 This is especially true for the first meeting.
 “In England, adults, across all levels of society, handshake on greeting and on parting.
 Small digression here.
-I read an interesting book on body language, which included handshakes: UK is a brisk couple of shakes, American is a long pump-action that can be disconcerting to Brits and Europeans who want to get on with life, German is a single hard downward yank,” states Kathryn McWhirter & Charles Metcalfe who are not only British natives, but well-versed in international wine travel.
+I read an interesting book on body language, which included handshakes: UK is a brisk couple of shakes, American is a long pump-action that can be disconcerting to Brits and Europeans who want to get on with life, German is a single hard downward yank.”
+This is worthwhile advice by Kathryn McWhirter & Charles Metcalfe who are not only British natives, but well-versed in international wine travel.